Connacht Intermediate Hurling Championship

-The Connacht Intermediate Hurling Championship is an inter county competition between the Intermediate Hurling county teams in the province of Connacht in Ireland.
+The Connacht Intermediate Hurling Championship is an inter county competition between the intermediate hurling county teams in the province of Connacht in Ireland.
 The series of games are organised by the Connacht Council.

-The winners of the Connacht Intermediate Hurling Championship each year progress to play the other provincial champions for a chance to win the All-Ireland Intermediate Hurling Championship.
+The winners of the Connacht Intermediate Hurling Championship progress to play the other provincial champions for a chance to win the All-Ireland Intermediate Hurling Championship.

 The competition has not been played since 1999, and Galway has represented the province in the All-Ireland series.
 The other counties in the province are not strong enough to field a second hurling team for this competition.

+Intermediate level Connacht counties now compete in the Christy Ring Cup and all-Connacht matches in the Christy Ring Cup are doubled-up as Connacht Intermediate Championship matches.

+History

+First held in the mid 20th century, the competition has not been played since 1999.
+Since that time, Galway has represented the province in the All-Ireland series.
+The other counties in the province are not strong enough to field a second hurling team for this competition.

+Intermediate level Connacht counties now compete in the Christy Ring Cup and all-Connacht matches in the Christy Ring Cup are doubled up as Connacht Intermediate Championship matches.

+Teams

+Eligible teams

+The championship is currently suspended but four counties would be eligible for the championship: